C-PTSD: When Trauma Is a Pattern, Not a Single Event

 Growing up feeling unsafe, unseen, or unstable in your relationships can have lasting effects—even if nothing “obviously traumatic” happened.

-“Other people had it worse.”
+“I just feel like other people had it way worse.”

-And yet, your body tells a different story.
+And yet, your body tells a different story, because trauma isn’t defined by the event.

 This is also why EMDR therapy and other trauma-focused approaches are not just for extreme trauma—they’re effective for the full spectrum of unresolved experiences.